vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

     "restructuredtext.updateOnTextChanged" : "true"
 }
 ```
-which shows the default values.
+Note that all settings are set to the default values.

 A file with customized values might look as below,
 ```